Lenore Tawney: Legacy

 Tawney's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.
 Her work was also included in the exhibition Making Knowing: Craft in Art, 1950–2019 at the Whitney Museum of American Art from 2019 through 2022.
+Her work was included in the 2024 exhibition Making Their Mark: Works from the Shah Garg Collection at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).